 Another cause of heel pain in children is Sever's Disease.
 Muscle strain and inflamed heel tissue result when the heel plate is not fully closed (common in pre-adolescents and adolescents).
 Participation in sports adds stress to this part of the foot.
 Reduction of activity and custom orthotics will help greatly with this condition.

 Those ugly bumps on the bottom of your kid's feet are most likely warts.
 Caused by the human papillomavirus (HPV), they spread easily and can turn into cluster warts through scratching and bleeding.
 If your kid has them it's best to catch them early to keep pain at bay.
-Reminding your kids to check the bottom of their feet a couple times a year is the best prevention.
+Reminding your kids to check the bottom of their feet a couple of times a year is the best prevention.
 If your child says they have funny calluses or mentions pain when walking make an appointment with a Seattle podiatrist.
-At the Foot and Ankle Center of Lake City, we treat the warts with a topical medication or surgery.
+At the Foot and Ankle Center of Lake City, we treat plantar warts with a new revolutionary treatment called Swift.
+Instead of destroying the warts themselves, this microwave therapy attacks HPV.
+Because it gets to the root of the problem the likelihood of warts returned is less than 1%.
+With more traditional methods like freezing and chemicals, there can be as high as a 20% return rate.

 If you've had ingrown toenails it's more likely that your child will get them too.
 As you know having an ingrown toenail can be extremely painful.
 If your kid says that have a painful toe, bring them in so we can determine if it's ingrown.
 Other risk factors in younger children and teens include repetitive activity such as kicking a soccer ball, wearing their shoes too tight, and cutting toenails improperly.
 Once the problem is there the only way to get rid of it is to make an appointment with your podiatrist.
 Don't ever try to solve this problem at home as an infection can develop easily.